riverrun/genxword/README.rst

 Other distros
 -------------

-Go to the **Tags** tab, download the latest stable version, currently genxword-0.5.0, extract the files, and run the following commands.
+Go to the **Tags** tab, near the top of this page, download the latest stable version, currently genxword-0.5.0, extract the files, and run the following commands.

 For the Python 2.7 version::